GoogleCloudPlatform/terraform-validator/docs/contributing/add_new_resource.md

 ## terraform-validator vs config-validator

-At its core, terraform-validator is a thin layer on top of [config-validator](https://github.com/forseti-security/config-validator), a shared library that takes in a [policy library](https://github.com/forseti-security/policy-library) and a set of [CAI assets](https://cloud.google.com/asset-inventory/docs/overview) and reports back any violations of the specified policies.
+At its core, terraform-validator is a thin layer on top of [config-validator](https://github.com/GoogleCloudPlatform/config-validator), a shared library that takes in a [policy library](https://github.com/GoogleCloudPlatform/policy-library) and a set of [CAI assets](https://cloud.google.com/asset-inventory/docs/overview) and reports back any violations of the specified policies.

 terraform-validator consumes a Terraform plan and uses it to build CAI Assets, which then get run through config-validator.
 These built Assets only exist locally, in memory.

-**Note**: Although policy-library is a repository inside of the forseti-security organization, Terraform Validator does _not_ require an active installation of Forseti.
-Terraform Validator is a self-contained binary.
-Policy libraries are a configuration mechanism shared by a number of tools via config-validator.

 ### Adding a new constraint template

-If an existing [bundle](https://github.com/forseti-security/policy-library/blob/master/docs/index.md#policy-bundles) (for example, [CIS v1.1](https://github.com/forseti-security/policy-library/blob/master/docs/bundles/cis-v1.1.md)) doesn't support a check you need, please consider contributing a [new constraint template](https://github.com/forseti-security/policy-library/blob/master/docs/constraint_template_authoring.md) to the policy-library repository.
+If an existing [bundle](https://github.com/GoogleCloudPlatform/policy-library/blob/master/docs/index.md#policy-bundles) (for example, [CIS v1.1](https://github.com/GoogleCloudPlatform/policy-library/blob/master/docs/bundles/cis-v1.1.md)) doesn't support a check you need, please consider contributing a [new constraint template](https://github.com/GoogleCloudPlatform/policy-library/blob/master/docs/constraint_template_authoring.md) to the policy-library repository.

 ### Getting a terraform resource name from a GCP resource name